0x5c/quick-bot-no-pain/README.md

 - [`run.sh`](./docs/run.sh.md) ­ ­ Simple startup script that handles restarting/exiting the bot

-- [**Skeleton files**](./docs/skeleton.md) ­ ­ Minimal templates of important and often missed bot files
+- [Skeleton files](./docs/skeleton.md) ­ ­ Minimal templates of important and often missed bot files

-> **Windows** Usage of most of these on Windows is untested, but should not cause problems with mingw64, MSYS/2, and such.
+> **Windows:** Usage of most of these on Windows is untested, but should not cause problems with mingw64, MSYS/2, and such.
 > Well... *probably.*